vmagellan/altar-blog/pages/jamie/key-lessons-on-finding-a-co-founder.md

 We worked together a little and then we worked together a lot and it was very clear.
 He’s the co-founder and we restructured the company and made it happen.”

 It’s been an incredible dynamic.
 If you had handed me Aladdin’s lamp and said make a wish for your perfect co-founder I couldn’t have guessed that he existed.

-##### Do you have a brilliant startup idea that you want to bring to life?

-From the product and business reasoning to streamlining your MVP to the most important features, our team of product experts and ex-startup founders can help you bring your vision to life.

-Let's Talk

 ## 3\.
 Trust is Key, But Building Trust Often Requires a Leap of Faith